AI-powered skin spectral imaging enables instant sepsis diagnosis and outcome prediction in critically ill patients: Results

 Combining \ac{hsi} with clinical data also boosted the mortality prediction performance.
-The \ac{auroc} improved from \varSurvivalPerformancePalmHSI to \varSurvivalHSIPlusClinicalDataPerformanceOneHrsPlusAll when including clinical data available within the first hour of admission, and further to \varSurvivalHSIPlusClinicalDataPerformanceTenHrsPlusAll when incorporating clinical data from the first ten hours of admission.
-The \model{HSI + clinical data} model consistently performed better than the \model{clinical data} model across all clinical data sets, with the greatest advantage observed when only limited clinical data was available.
-The three most important clinical data available within one hour from admission were lactate, pH and noradrenaline dose, which achieved an \ac{auroc} of \varSurvivalHSIPlusClinicalDataPerformanceOneHrsPlusThree in combination with \ac{hsi} data.
+The \ac{auroc} improved from \varSurvivalPerformancePalmHSI to \varSurvivalHSIPlusClinicalDataPerformanceOneHrsPlusAll when including all clinical data available within the first hour of admission, and further to \varSurvivalHSIPlusClinicalDataPerformanceTenHrsPlusAll when incorporating all clinical data from the first ten hours of admission.
+When clinical data features were sequentially added in order of their importance, the \model{HSI palm + clinical data} model consistently outperformed the \model{clinical data} model, with the performance advantage being most pronounced when using a smaller number of clinical data features.
+The three most important clinical data available within one hour from admission were lactate, pH and noradrenaline dose, which achieved an \ac{auroc} of \varSurvivalHSIPlusClinicalDataPerformanceOneHrsPlusThree in combination with \ac{hsi} data of the palm.